TOMI-2025/TOMI-2025.github.io/index.markdown

 ## Demo and Analysis
 In this part, let's first see an example of music segment showing on a digital audio workstation (DAW) software:

-[//]: # (After assigning tracks to the above transformed clips, we can achieve the same music representation on a digital audio workstation:)
 <div class="center-stuff"><img src="/assets/pics/daw_representation.jpg" style="width:1000px" alt=""></div>

 Through this representation, we can see the music is arranged on a canvas with the **timeline** as X-axis and **tracks** as Y-axis.
 Note that we put a